fmessens/localindex/README.md

 ```
 python start_backend.py
 ```
-The frontend should be started from a seperate commend prompt.
+The frontend should be started from a separate commend prompt.
 If you want to use the GPT answers for your query please specify the OPENAI_API_KEY env variable.\
 To startup activate the indexapp env and run the script:
 ```
 python start_frontend.py